-Although less common than other parasites, Sarcocystis are a bird owner's worst nightmare.
+Although less common than other parasites, Sarcocystis is a bird owner's worst nightmare.
 These parasites can cause a fatal infection that has a few different varieties.
-One affects the bird's neurological system; one causes muscular disease and a third affects the bird's lungs and pulmonary system.
+One affects the bird's neurological system, one causes muscular disease, and a third affects the bird's lungs and pulmonary system.

 Scaly Face Mites